 In Smyth v.
 Pillsbury (C.A.
 NO. 95-5712, U.S. District Court for the Eastern District of Pennsylvania, Jan.18, 1996, Decided, Jan.
 23, 1996), the employee's termination was upheld by the court, even though the company had a policy of allowing e-mail use for personal communications.
 In this case, the employee had sent messages to co-workers that were deemed highly inappropriate for workplace communications.

-Generally, employers may use GPS devices to track employees in employer-owned vehicles.
+Generally, employers may use Global Positioning Systems (GPS) devices to track employees in employer-owned vehicles.
 Some courts have extended this to employee-owned vehicles as well.
 The law on this is rapidly evolving.
 Learn more by reading GPS in the Workplace.
 Some employers may use cellular tracking equipment to monitor employee loaction.

 Are there organizations that assist employees regarding workplace privacy?